AjayVV/windows-driver-docs/windows-driver-docs-pr/debugger/-object.md

 ### <span id="Additional_Information"></span><span id="additional_information"></span><span id="ADDITIONAL_INFORMATION"></span>Additional Information

-For information about objects and the object manager, see the Microsoft Windows SDK documentation, the Windows Driver Kit (WDK) documentation, and *Microsoft Windows Internals*, by Mark Russinovich and David Solomon.
+For information about objects and the Object Manager, see the Microsoft Windows SDK documentation, the Windows Driver Kit (WDK) documentation, and *Microsoft Windows Internals*, by Mark Russinovich and David Solomon.

 ## <span id="see_also"></span>See also